 National Center for Innovation in HIV CareOctober 2015

-Overview of the care of older adults living with HIV infection and strategies for agencies to improve the management of this population's more common co-morbidities (e.g., coronary heart disease, various cancers).
+This resource is an overview of the care of older adults living with HIV infection.
+It outlines strategies for agencies to use to improve the management of this population's more common co-morbidities; such as coronary heart disease, and various cancers.

 Howard Brown Health CenterOctober 2012